-1. Purpose and anticipated outcomes
+1 Purpose and anticipated outcomes

-We own and manage over 36,000 homes across the South West of England.
+1.1 We own and manage over 38,000 homes across the South West of England.
 We know that far more people are in housing need in our region than we have homes available.
 Our ability to offer housing to people is limited by the number of vacancies that become available, and the size, type and location of these homes.
-This policy sets out how we will take into account the housing needs of our residents and potential residents, and, how we will work in partnership with Local Authorities to allocate our available homes in a fair and transparent way.
+This policy sets out how we will provide opportunities to our residents and potential residents who need to move and work in partnership with local authorities to allocate our available homes in a fair and transparent way.

-Through this policy we aim to:
+1.2 Through this policy we aim to

-- Provide access to affordable, good quality housing for those in housing need who are unable to meet their reasonable housing expectations in the open market, - Allocate our homes in a fair and transparent way which is easy for our customers to access and understand, - Provide opportunities for our residents who need more suitable housing to move home, - Make the best use of our available housing, - Let tenancies which are sustainable in the long term and contribute to stable and balanced communities, - Be efficient to minimise the amount of time our homes are empty, - Assist local authorities with their strategic housing responsibilities and to meet local housing needs,
+- Provide access to affordable, good quality housing for those in housing need who are unable to meet their reasonable housing expectations in the open market - Allocate our homes in a fair and transparent way which is easy for our customers to access and understand - Provide opportunities for our residents who need more suitable housing to move home - Make the best use of our available housing - Let tenancies which are sustainable in the long term and contribute to stable and balanced communities - Be efficient to minimise the amount of time our homes are empty - Assist local authorities with their strategic housing responsibilities and to meet local housing needs - Meet our legislative, regulatory and contractual requirements (Including nominations agreements) - Let homes in line with our charitable objects and the purpose of our housing.